Gloster Gauntlet: Operational history

-The first squadron to receive the Gauntlet I was No. 19 Squadron at RAF Duxford, who received their first examples during May 1935.
-Its performance was a clear advancement over the squadron's previous type, the Bristol Bulldog, being 56 mph faster than its predecessor; between 1935 and 1937, the Gauntlet was the fastest aircraft in operation with the RAF.
-Accordingly, it was procured in sufficient numbers to become the most common fighter of the service during this era.
+The first squadron to receive the Gauntlet I was 19 Squadron at RAF Duxford, who received their first examples during May 1935.
+Its performance was a clear advance over the Bristol Bulldog, being 56 mph faster than its predecessor, and between 1935 and 1937 it was the fastest aircraft in operation with the RAF.
+Enough were bought to become the most common fighter of the service during this time.

-During May 1936, the improved Gauntlet II entered service with No. 56 Squadron and No. 111 Squadron, while a further six squadrons being re-equipped with the Gauntlet by the end of the year.
+During May 1936, the improved Gauntlet II entered service with 56 Squadron and 111 Squadron, while a further six squadrons being re-equipped with the Gauntlet by the end of the year.
 Beyond its typical role, the type was occasionally used for other duties, such as for meteorological and competition flights.
-One particularly secretive use of the Gauntlet was conducted by No. 32 (The Royal) Squadron, which participated in early trials of ground-based radar, helping to develop techniques for the direction of fighters; these exercises included the first successful radar-controlled interception, a technique that would prove invaluable during the Second World War.
+A secretive use of the Gauntlet was conducted by 32 (The Royal) Squadron, which participated in early trials of ground-based radar, helping to develop techniques for the direction of fighters; these exercises included the first successful radar-controlled interception, a technique that would prove invaluable during the Second World War.

-In May 1937, the Gauntlet had reached the peak of its strength in the RAF, with a total of 14 Squadrons of RAF Fighter Command operating the type.
-By 1936 the RAF began to procure more advanced fighters, such as the Gloster Gladiator, Hawker Hurricane and Supermarine Spitfire, and these progressively replaced the Gauntlet.
-As a consequence, Gauntlets were typically transferred onwards to freshly-formed units, serving as their first equipment to allow them to train in advance of receiving more modern fighters.
-It was also decided to ship numerous Gauntlets to distant parts of the British Empire, such as to equip three RAF squadrons that were stationed in the Middle East.
-However, in September 1938, when the Munich Crisis threatened war with Germany, 45% of the RAF's fighter squadrons (nine squadrons) still flew the Gauntlet, with only three squadrons equipped with Hurricanes.
+In May 1937, 14 RAF Fighter Command squadrons operated the type.
+By 1936 the RAF began to procure more advanced fighters, such as the Gloster Gladiator, Hawker Hurricane and Supermarine Spitfire, and these began to replace the Gauntlet.
+Gauntlets were typically transferred to new units, serving as their first equipment to allow them to train in advance of receiving more modern fighters.
+It was also decided to ship many Gauntlets to distant parts of the British Empire, such as to equip three RAF squadrons that were stationed in the Middle East.
+In September 1938, when the Munich Crisis threatened war with Germany, 45 per cent of the RAF's fighter squadrons (nine squadrons) still flew the Gauntlet, with only three squadrons equipped with Hurricanes.